Global-Health-Engineering/group-safety/group_safety_concept/README.md

 ### <a name="emergency_i"></a>4.i How to play it safe at ETH Zurich

 The most important rules of conduct in case of emergency can be found in the leaflet «How to Play it Safe at ETH Zurich».
-It can be downloaded from the SSHE [Website](https://ethz.ch/content/dam/ethz/associates/services/Service/sicherheit-gesundheit-umwelt/files/sicher_unterwegs_an_der_eth/en/sgu-sicher_unterwegs_an_der_eth_en.pdf) and may also be obtained from SSHE in printed form.
+It can be downloaded from the [SSHE website](https://ethz.ch/content/dam/ethz/associates/services/Service/sicherheit-gesundheit-umwelt/files/sicher_unterwegs_an_der_eth/en/sgu-sicher_unterwegs_an_der_eth_en.pdf) and may also be obtained from SSHE in printed form.

 ### <a name="emergency_ii"></a>4.ii Emergencies in the lab and workshop

 An overview of correct behavior in case of incidents in the lab or workshop has been put together on the poster «Emergency in the lab – What to do? », which is displayed in all labs and workshops.
-This poster can be obtained from SSHE (cabs@ethz.ch).
+This poster can be ordered from SSHE by [email](mailto:cabs@ethz.ch).

 ### <a name="emergency_iii"></a>4.iii Reporting lab and workshop incidents

-All lab and workshop incidents must be reported to the line manager and the GSR, then they report the event to SSHE by email to [sgu-schaden@ethz.ch](mailto:sgu-schaden@ethz.ch).
+All lab and workshop incidents must be reported to the line manager and the GSR, then they report the event to SSHE by [email](mailto:sgu-schaden@ethz.ch).
 That includes lab accidents, workshop accidents, office accidents, and transit accidents.

 #### <a name="emergency_iii_a"></a>4.iii.a Personal injury (personal accident, occupational accident, near miss)